nirmata/nirmata-scripts/create-teams-catalogs-env-tshirt-envtype-api/README.md

 <ins>**Note:**</ins>

-The resources in Nirmata are created by appending a string "ea1qa" to the namespace.
-This can be updated in the script if needed.
+The teams in Nirmata are created by appending a string "ea1qa-team" to the namespace.
+The catalogs are created by appending a string "ea1qa-catalog" to the namespace and the environments are created by appending a string "ea1qa-team" to the namespace.
+The cluster nickname "ea1qa" can be updated in the script if needed

 ```sh